-Pan Global Resources Inc.: General Update on Balkans Project26.
-October 2011. / Uncategorized
+Pan Global Resources Inc.: General Update on Balkans Project, Uncategorized

 Pan Global Resources Inc. is pleased to provide an update on exploration activities in the Republic of Serbia undertaken by our exploration partner, Lithium Li Holdings Inc.

 Four holes of an initial diamond drilling program have now been completed in the Badanja and adjoining Jadar West exploration license.
 These titles are immediately adjacent to Rio Tinto’s Jadar deposit where production is planned to commence in 2016 (Figure 1).